systemsheme/systemsheme.github.io/pages/Research.md

 			<figcaption style="font-size: 0.9em; color: #404040ff; text-align: left; margin-top: 5px;">Figure 3: The LSC model of AML</figcaption>
         </div>
         <div class="col-sm-7" style="text-align: justify">
-            <p>We are now using this framework and the cancer stem cell model to develop an integrative, multi-domain framework (Figure 3) for studying healthy and malignant hematopoiesis, with the long-term goal of designing more effective disease monitoring and treatment strategies for patients.</p>
+            <p>We are now using these methods to develop an integrative, multi-domain framework (Figure 3) for studying healthy and malignant hematopoiesis, with the long-term goal of designing more effective disease monitoring and treatment strategies for patients.</p>
             <p>Specifically, we will answer several important questions using the cancer stem cell model as a reference.
 First, how do <strong style="color:#404040ff">cancer stem cells (CSCs)</strong> emerge from healthy HSPCs, and can we identify features that distinguish CSCs from <strong style="color:#404040ff">preleukemic HSCs (pHSCs)</strong> and healthy HSPCs (Project 1)?
 Can we use this framework to study CSCs across other myeloid neoplasms (Project 2)?
 Finally, can we use this information to improve clinical disease monitoring assays and develop CSC targeted therapies to cure patients (Project 3)?</p>
         </div>
     </div>